DreamyCecil/Serious-Engine/README.md

 ### IFeel
 Support is disabled due to copyright issues.
 If you need IFeel support, copy `IFC22.dll` and `ImmWrapper.dll` from the original games near the executable files under the `Bin/` directory.

-### Truform
-Its functionality is disabled by default.
-To enable it, you need to switch the `SE1_TRUFORM` macro to `1` (or define it as such for all projects).

-### Simple DirectMedia Layer (SDL)
-It's included with the source code and is initialized by the engine but its functionality is mostly unused by default for the Windows platform.
-To prioritize it over Win32 API, you need to switch the `SE1_USE_SDL` macro to `1` (or define it as such for all projects).
-- It is always prioritized on non-Windows platforms because cross-platform code cannot function without it.
-- SDL is incompatible with Microsoft's MFC library, which is used for tool applications (such as Serious Editor), making it impossible to build them with the game on Windows.

 ### The OpenGL Extension Wrangler Library (GLEW)
 It's included with the source code but its functionality is disabled by default.
 To enable it, you need to switch the `SE1_GLEW` macro to `1` (or define it as such for all projects).
 - Defining the macro with `2` makes it replace internal OpenGL hooking in the engine with GLEW methods, in case you intend to write new code using GLEW that's compatible with the engine.

+# Notes

+Extra information about the project and its source code.

-# Running
+## Running

 This version of the engine comes with a set of resources (`SE1_10.gro`) that allow you to freely use the engine without any additional resources required.
-However if you want to open or modify levels from **Serious Sam Classic: The First Encounter** or **The Second Encounter** (including most user-made levels), you will have to copy the game's resources (`.gro` files) into the game folder.
+However, if you wish to open or modify levels from **Serious Sam Classic: The First Encounter** or **The Second Encounter** (including most user-made levels), you will have to copy the game's resources (`.gro` files) into the game folder.

 When running a selected project, make sure that its project settings under **Debugging** are setup correctly:
 - Command: `$(PostBuildCopyDir)$(TargetFileName)`
 - Working Directory: `$(SolutionDir)..\`

-# Common problems
+## Common problems

+- Currently, only levels from **Serious Sam Classic: The Second Encounter** are compatible with the game.
+  - Levels from other games require extra adjustments in the Serious Editor to work as intended.
 - `SeriousSkaStudio` has some issues with MFC windows that can prevent the main window from being displayed properly.
-- Static building works with MFC applications but applications themselves don't function properly because resource files from `EngineGUI` and `GameGUIMP` modules are being omitted when executables link them (e.g. no dialogs for opening/saving files or creating textures).
-  - Because of this, `EngineGUI`, `GameGUIMP`, `Modeler`, `SeriousSkaStudio` and `WorldEditor` projects lack static build configurations for now.
 - Even though **Visual Studio 2010** can be used for building, the code for its support is filled with many awkward workarounds and it generally hasn't been tested very well.
 Such an old IDE should only be used in very specific cases where a newer Visual Studio won't cut it.
   - Projects use `$(DefaultPlatformToolset)` property for automatically selecting the toolset from the studio that you're using, which doesn't exist in **Visual Studio 2010**.
 You will have to manually change it to `v100`.